Azure/azure-sdk-for-node/lib/services/keyVault/README.md

 # Microsoft Azure SDK for Node.js - Key Vault

 This project provides a Node.js package for accessing keys, secrets and certificates on Azure Key Vault.

 Right now it supports:
 - **Node.js version: 6.x.x or higher**
 - **REST API version: 7.0**
+- **ms-rest-azure version 2.6.0**.
+  We recommend authenticating with `KeyvaultCredentials`, either the one exported by this package (`azure-keyvault`), or the one that comes with `ms-rest-azure` version 2.6.0, though other authentication methods from `ms-rest-azure` version 2.6.0 are supported.

 ## Features